pwwang/pipen-poplog/README.md

 # pipen-poplog

-Populate logs from jobs to running log of the pipeline
+Populate logs from jobs to running log of the pipeline for [pipen][1].

 ## Installation